puppetlabs/dellemc-powerstore/README.md

 Dell EMC PowerStore is a next-generation midrange data storage solution targeted at customers who are looking for value, flexibility, and simplicity.
 Dell EMC PowerStore provides our customers with data-centric, intelligent, and adaptable infrastructure that supports both traditional and modern workloads.

-The `dellemc-powerstore` Puppet module allows you to configure and deploy Dell EMC PowerStore using Puppet Bolt.
+The `dellemc-powerstore` Puppet module allows you to configure and deploy Dell EMC PowerStore using Puppet Bolt and Puppet Enterprise.
 To that end it offers resource types, tasks and plans.

 ## License